umutseven92/godspeed/README.md

 **One schoolbus, one ticking bomb, only one way to- forward.
 Godspeed.**

 **Godspeed** is a simple game for Playdate, inspired by the movie [Speed](https://www.imdb.com/title/tt0111257/?ref_=fn_al_tt_1).
-You play as a bus, speding down a highway full of obstacles, and if you slow down, the bomb explodes.
+You play as a bus, speding down a highway full of obstacles, and if you slow down, or crash too much, the bomb explodes.

 ## Requirements